Pakistan summons US envoy over deadly crash

-ISLAMABAD (AP) — Pakistan has summoned the American ambassador to lodge a formal protest after a road crash involving a U.S. Embassy vehicle killed a Pakistani motorcyclist.
+ISLAMABAD (AP) — Pakistan summoned the American ambassador on Sunday to lodge a formal protest after a road crash involving a U.S. Embassy vehicle killed a Pakistani motorcyclist.

-The Foreign Ministry said Ambassador David Hale was told Sunday that another man riding on the motorcycle was wounded in Saturday’s accident.
-It said Hale expressed his sympathy and sadness over the loss of life and assured cooperation in the investigation.
+Ambassador David Hale was told that another man riding on the motorcycle was wounded in Saturday’s accident, the Foreign Ministry said in a statement.
+It said “justice will take its course” in accordance with local and international laws.

-The Foreign Ministry said “justice will take its course” in accordance with local and international laws.
+Pakistani TV stations have aired footage showing a white vehicle running a red light and striking a motorcyclist, who can be seen flying through the air.
+The family of the motorcyclist, identified by police as 22-year-old Ateeq Baig, has lodged charges against the U.S. diplomat, saying he ran a red light.

-There was no immediate comment from the U.S. Embassy, which has said it is aware of the crash and is cooperating with the investigation.
+Pakistani police briefly detained the diplomat, but did not arrest him as he enjoys diplomatic immunity.
+On Sunday, police said they are examining footage of the accident from a surveillance camera.
+Interior Minister Ahsan Iqbal said the diplomat violated traffic laws and that a case has been registered, without providing further details.

 Most Read Nation & World Stories